MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-overview.md

 ---

 # What is Power BI?
 **Power BI** is a collection of software services, apps, and connectors that work together to turn your unrelated sources of data into coherent, visually immersive, and interactive insights.
-Your data may be an Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses. **Power BI** lets you easily connect to your data sources, visualize and discover what’s important, and share that with anyone or everyone you want.
+Your data may be an Excel spreadsheet, or a collection of cloud-based and on-premises hybrid data warehouses.
+Power BI lets you easily connect to your data sources, visualize and discover what’s important, and share that with anyone or everyone you want.

 ![diagram showing input sources for Power BI](media/power-bi-overview/power-bi-input-new.png)

-**Power BI** can be simple and fast – capable of creating quick insights from an Excel spreadsheet or a local database.
-But **Power BI** is also robust and enterprise-grade, ready for extensive modeling and real-time analytics, as well as custom development.
-So it can be your personal report and visualization tool.
-It can also serve as the analytics and decision engine for group projects, divisions, or entire corporations.
+Power BI can be simple and fast, capable of creating quick insights from an Excel spreadsheet or a local database.
+But Power BI is also robust and enterprise-grade, ready for extensive modeling and real-time analytics, as well as custom development.
+It can be your personal report and visualization tool, and also serve as the analytics and decision engine for group projects, divisions, or entire corporations.

 ## The parts of Power BI
 Power BI consists of a Windows desktop application called **Power BI Desktop**, an online SaaS (*Software as a Service*) service called the **Power BI service**, and Power BI **mobile apps** for Windows, iOS, and Android devices.

 ![Power BI Desktop, service, mobile](media/power-bi-overview/power-bi-blocks.png)

-These three elements – **Power BI Desktop**, the **service**, and **mobile apps** – are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.
+These three elements&mdash;Power BI Desktop, the service, and the mobile apps&mdash;are designed to let people create, share, and consume business insights in the way that serves them, or their role, most effectively.

 A fourth element, **Power BI Report Server**, allows you to publish Power BI reports to an on-premises report server, after creating them in Power BI Desktop.
 Read more about [Power BI Report Server](#on-premises-reporting-with-power-bi-report-server).

 ## How Power BI matches your role
 How you use Power BI may depend on your role in a project or on a team.
-And other people, in other roles, might use Power BI differently, which is fine.
+Other people, in other roles, might use Power BI differently.

 For example, you might primarily use the **Power BI service**.
 But your number-crunching, business-report-creating coworker might make extensive use of **Power BI Desktop** to create reports, then publish those reports to the Power BI service, where you can view them.
-Another coworker, in sales, might mainly use their Power BI phone app to monitor progress on their sales quotas, and to drill into new sales lead details.
+Another coworker, in sales, might mainly use their **Power BI phone app** to monitor progress on their sales quotas, and to drill into new sales lead details.

 If you're a developer, you might use Power BI APIs to push data into datasets or to embed dashboards and reports into your own custom applications.
 Have an idea for a new visual?
 Build it yourself and share it with others.

-You also might use each element of **Power BI** at different times, depending on what you’re trying to achieve or your role for a given project.
+You also might use each element of Power BI at different times, depending on what you’re trying to achieve or your role for a given project.

-Perhaps you use **Power BI Desktop** to create reports for your own team about customer engagement statistics.
-Perhaps you also view inventory and manufacturing progress in a real-time dashboard in the service.
 How you use Power BI can be based on which feature or service of Power BI is the best tool for your situation.
+For example, you can use Power BI Desktop to create reports for your own team about customer engagement statistics and you can view inventory and manufacturing progress in a real-time dashboard in the Power BI service.
 Each part of Power BI is available to you, which is why it’s so flexible and compelling.

 Explore documents that pertain to your role:
 - Power BI for [***designers***](desktop-what-is-desktop.md)